From rosé to sparkling, different types of wine call for different occasions and different food.

 Rosés can vary in taste considerably, but they often have bright, red fruit flavours like strawberry, watermelon and peach.
 We are used to valorising the pale pink rosés popularised by the dry Provençal wine, but a deep pink rosé can be wonderfully aromatic and dry as well.
 Whichever alcoholic tipple you choose, we think those fruity flavours would be perfectly complemented with our white chocolate and fruit chocolates; a zesty Passion Fruit Chocolate or a summery Eton Mess for example.

-The wine of celebrations and boozy weekend brunches, sparkling wine has leapt in popularity after Champagne’s cheaper cousins, Prosecco and Cava, came onto the market.
+The wine of celebrations, sparkling wine has leapt in popularity after Champagne’s cheaper cousins, Prosecco and Cava, came onto the market.

 We’ve spoken about the difference between Prosecco, Cava and Champagne in a separate blog, but the simplest distinction is where they are from and the way they’re made; Champagne is from the eponymous region in France, and Cava is from Spain, often Catalonia.
 Both are made in the same way, adding yeast and sugar to the grape juice and leaving it to ferment into alcohol in the bottle.